-The Wallace Stevens Walk is an adventure we are excited about, featuring the stanzas of his famous poem, Thirteen Ways of Looking at a Blackbird (found online at https://www.poetryfoundation.org), acting like a geocache activity mirroring Wallace Stevens’s daily life in Hartford.
+The Wallace Stevens Walk features the stanzas of his famous Thirteen Ways of Looking at a Blackbird poem (https://www.poetryfoundation.org).
+The walk operates like a geocache activity mirroring Wallace Stevens’ daily life in Hartford.
 (It is similar, in some ways, to John Denver‘s lyric etchings in Aspen, Colorado.)

 The walk begins at 690 Asylum Avenue with the first stanza of the poem:

 Among twenty snowy mountains,

 The only moving thing

 Was the eye of the blackbird.

 The walk includes a total of 13 stops to correspond with the 13 stanzas of his Looking at a Blackbird poem.
 It ends at Stevens’s former house at 118 Westerly Terrace.
 There literary travelers will discover a marker with the final stanza:

 It was evening all afternoon.